willnguyen1312/openpolaris/README.md

 ## Roadmap

-- [x] Increase the size of the docs link text
+- ✅ Increase the size of the docs link text
-- [x] Auto select any new component that was just dragged into the art board
+- ✅ Auto select any new component that was just dragged into the art board
-- [x] Let the user cycle through the components using their up / down arrows
+- ✅ Let the user cycle through the components using their up / down arrows
-- [x] Add prebuilt templates for the most commonly built component layouts for apps
+- ✅ Add prebuilt templates for the most commonly built component layouts for apps

 ## Credits